Semantic processing: Divergent semantic processing

 Divergent semantic processing occurs during linguistic tasks that can elicit a large variety of responses.
 During these tasks, listeners produce different possible meanings and list all the other words that come to their minds.
 It is believed that the right hemisphere of the brain commands divergent semantic processing through its coarse grained, large windows of temporal integration.
 Neurons in the right hemisphere occupy overlapping regions of space, allowing for the network activation of concepts necessary for divergent processing.

 Neurons in the right hemisphere

 The right hemisphere activates concepts that are more loosely associated with a stimulus, allowing for production of non-literal and less frequent meanings of words.
-For example, when presented with an ambiguous word without context, the right hemisphere primes less frequent meaning of the word.
+Activation of words in the Right Hemisphere is less discriminant compared to the Left Hemisphere.
+It will activate closely related words to the same extend as the loosely related words.
+Though the Right Hemisphere is slower in activating the dominant and subordinate meanings of ambiguous words, the activation of both dominant and subordinate meanings are sustained for longer periods of time compared to the Left Hemisphere's activation during convergent semantic processing.

 Studies of patient with right hemisphere damage have demonstrated a disruption of divergent semantic processing, causing subjects to affiliate words with concrete, literal meanings produced by the left hemisphere.
+They are able to understand the primary meanings of individual words, and also don't have impairments at the phonemic level.
 For example, a subject with right hemisphere damage will group the word “deep” with its antonym “shallow,” and have trouble producing the non-literal association of “deep” with “wise.”
+Furthermore, their significant loss of divergent processing can affect things like their ability to understand jokes, metaphors, idioms, etc., as proper understanding may be heavily reliant on sustained activation of the different meanings of a word.
+Other right hemisphere deficits include naming categories but not functions, naming pictures of collective nouns, and naming goal-oriented categories.